 Short-term Care: ER Visits

-This indicates the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-There is typically a correlation between reduced emergency room visits and the overall quality of short-term care.
+This datapoint measures the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+Staying out of the emergency room is one way to gauge patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement